Coherent optical two-photon resonance tomographic imaging in three dimensions: Results

 \subsection{Protocol}

+In order to recover the profile of the atomic coherence from the optical measurement, we need to first understand the intricacies behind the interaction.
+In essence, the spatial dependence will be recovered by means of a multi-dimensional Fourier transform.
+However, effects such as diffraction necessitate careful theoretical treatment.
 To simplify the derivation of position-dependent coupling factors and phases introduced by diffraction let us consider the following protocol.
-At time $t=0$ we are given an atomic sample with an unknown coherence $\varrho_{hg}(x,y,z)$ between two levels $|g\rangle$, $|h\rangle$ which we assume to be long-lived.
-The coherence must be magnetically sensitive i.e. by applying a magnetic field gradient we are able to introduce a position-dependent phase to the coherence.
+At time $t=0$ we are given an atomic sample with an unknown coherence $\varrho \subtxt{hg}(x,y,z)$ between two levels $|\text{g}\rangle$, $|\text{h}\rangle$ (see Fig. \ref{fig:Setup}\subfig{a}) that we assume to be long-lived.
+The coherence must be magnetically sensitive i.e. by applying a magnetic field gradient along the ensemble we are able to introduce a position-dependent phase to the coherence.
 Specifically: